by Lois Tverberg

 You shall surely set a king over you who your God chooses… When he takes the throne of his kingdom, he is to write for himself on a scroll a copy of this law.
 It is to be with him, and he is to read it all the days of his life so that he may learn to revere the LORD his God and follow carefully all the words of this law and these decrees.
 Deut.
 17:18-20

-It is fascinating that Jesus, the king that God chose, scrupulously adhered to God’s laws, and primarily concerned his earthly time with teaching of the scriptures, to follow them perfectly and to teach people the clearest way to obey them.
-With his death he redeemed his people and brought them into his kingdom, but his life was an example to teach them how to live, to bring honor to God and have life as it was meant to be lived.
+It is fascinating that Jesus fits this unusual requirement of the Messianic king so perfectly.
+With his death he redeemed his people and brought them into his kingdom, but his life was an example to teach them how to bring honor to God and have life as it was meant to be lived.

 Photo: Lawrie Cate